 Poor Insulin Resistance- some individuals might be healthy and fit, but still develop type II diabetes.
 This has to do with what is known as insulin resistance.
 Your body may be producing insulin, but it is unable to use it properly.

 Exploring The Complications Of Diabetes

 It can take a lot of work, planning, and scheduling to get your type II diabetes under control.
-However, if you have developed the condition it is absolutely necessary that you get it under control, otherwise the disease can lead to far more serious conditions.
-In fact, diabetes can play a major role on almost every organ in the body.
+However, if you have developed the condition it is absolutely necessary that you get it under control, otherwise, the disease can lead to far more serious conditions.
+In fact, diabetes can play a major role in almost every organ in the body.